 Kate Burdick, Esq.

-Kate Burdick is a Staff Attorney at Juvenile Law Center, where she focuses on advancing education rights and improving outcomes for youth in the child welfare and juvenile justice systems.
-Areas of expertise include school stability for youth in care, the unique special education issues that arise for court-involved youth, educational decisionmaking, ensuring high quality academics and career/technical training for youth in residential facilities, and credit transfer/educational reentry issues.
+Kate Burdick focuses on advancing education rights and improving outcomes for youth in the child welfare and juvenile justice systems.
+Areas of expertise include school stability for youth in care, the unique special education issues that arise for court-involved youth, educational decision-making, ensuring high quality academics and career/technical training for youth in residential facilities, and credit transfer/educational reentry issues.

 Between fellowships, she served as a law clerk to the Honorable Michael M. Baylson of the United States District Court for the Eastern District of Pennsylvania.

 Before law school, Katherine taught at the American School of Guatemala and volunteered at a local orphanage.